Memento mori – remember you will die… What does that say to you?

 - In ancient Rome, one powerful general had a servant follow him on victory parades whispering memento mori to keep his ego contained.
 He realised that even the most successful victory never changed the fact human life is finite.

 - Christianity in the middle ages used the phrase to frighten the public into following their rules.
-Every corner of Europe used the it to emphasis that the afterlife would be an enjoyable paradise forever if you were sin fee or a flaming pit if wicked.
+Every corner of Europe used it to emphasise that the afterlife would be an enjoyable paradise forever if you were sin fee or a flaming pit if wicked.

 - Karl Marx used the phrase to illustrate that rich, poor, famous, anonymous, beautiful or disfigured – all face the same end; we have more in common than what sets us apart.